 Podcasts aren’t passive.
 A person who’s listening to a podcast has made an active choice to listen to that podcast.
 They’ve created a space for themselves to be entertained .
 They’re less likely to be scrolling through an app.
 The experience of consuming a podcast, is a lot closer to reading a book.

 As a creator, you now have room to be subtle, to take time, and to deliver a more thoughtful piece of work.
 I can make what I want to make, what I’d like to consume if I wasn’t me.
 Which is a pure privilege to do.
 That’s what I love about podcasting.
 It’s closer to a literary form.

 WHAT‘S THE SECRET TO BEING A GOOD PODCAST HOST?

-WHICH INGREDIENTS MAKE A GREAT PODCAST GUEST?
+WHAT DO YOU THINK MAKES A GREAT PODCAST GUEST?

 IF YOU COULD GO BACK TO BEFORE YOU STARTED OUT AND GIVE YOURSELF ONE PIECE OF ADVICE, WHAT WOULD IT BE?